 Original Medicare is the basic insurance coverage program.
 It’s broken into two parts: Part A and Part B.

-Part A, or hospital care, is premium free for individuals who qualify for social security benefits, and it covers:
+Part A, or hospital insurance, is premium-free for individuals who qualify for Social Security benefits.
+Part A covers:

 - inpatient hospital care

 - limited coverage for skilled nursing facility care

 - health screenings for diabetes, heart disease, and cancer